mfiloramo/mfiloramo/README.md

 <br>

 <p>
   Welcome!
-I'm a dedicated full stack software engineer with experience delivering innovative full-stack solutions.
+I'm a dedicated software engineer with experience delivering innovative solutions in full stack web development.
 My expertise lies in leveraging a broad tech stack to solve complex problems, enhance user experiences and drive efficiency.
+I welcome you to explore my <a href="https://michael-filoramo.com">portfolio</a> if you're curious to learn more about me and my work.

+  I created, developed, launched and currently maintain a multilingual messaging platform, <a href="https://michael-filoramo.com/portfolio/lingolink">LingoLink</a> -- a mobile-first messaging app that facilitates effortless multilingual communication with dynamic, instant translation via Google Translate.

-I'm the co-creator/developer of HiFiber, a developer tool that enables dynamic React Fiber tree visualization and performance metrics.
+  I'm also the co-creator/developer of HiFiber, a developer tool that enables dynamic React Fiber tree visualization and performance metrics.
 I've also worked as a Senior Full Stack Engineer at Sinclair Broadcast Group, as well as the National Basketball Player's Association.

-I welcome you to explore my <a href="https://michael-filoramo.com">portfolio</a>.
-Also be sure to check out my latest project, <a href="https://michael-filoramo.com/portfolio/lingolink">LingoLink</a> -- a mobile-first, multilingual messaging application!
 </p>

 <h3 align="left">Creator/developer of LingoLink, a dynamic multilingual messaging platform</h3>